 This way, you specify different actions for less important folders, or no action at all.

 See the Manual for information on how to use Mailbox Alert.

-To install it in Thunderbird, right-click the link, choose "Save as", go to Tools->Addons in Thunderbird, choose Install, and select the downloaded xpi file.
+To install it in Thunderbird, right-click the link, choose “Save as”, go to Tools->Addons in Thunderbird, select ‘Extensions’ on the left, then click the cog icon in the upper right, and select ‘Install from file’, and select the downloaded xpi file.

 You can also download and install it through Mozilla’s AMO website or, depending on your version, the dialog within Thunderbird.

 - Updated new message trigger for compatibility with Thunderbird 102+ (thanks @EnigmaPatrick and @jobisoft)

 - Fixed the issue where changing folder alert configuration would either not work or revert to original settings

 - Fixed the issue where using the Mailbox Alert message filter target would not work